Barnacl437/HELOS/README.md

  Also, this is just a barebone of whatever, you are free to do anything on this.
 (For graphical support, this doesn't have a graphic driver, perhaps you have to work on your own.)
  P/S: not completed yet, need more affair.

+## Note a bit (```atrblist``` quotation)
+ This sample of operating system can be done anything on.
+ Deployment of the OS on some serious tasks is testing.

+## License
+NVM that license, I didn't intent to add a license.
+You are free to do something on this, like what you do with the FreeDOS project and whatever.